peckb1/advent-of-code/README.md

 * Day 09 Creating a circular linked was trivial, and simplified the problem immensely.

 #### 2019

 * Day 07 Using BlockingQueue(s) with my async coroutines simplified the communication between amplifiers.
+* Day 14 Using a binary search on the fuel needed was a much needed speed up from a linear scan until we hit the fuel value.

 #### 2021